Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications: Theory

-Therefore, $\langle\psi|P|\psi\rangle=0$. \end{proof} We further extend the concept of energy expectation associated with a stabilizer state to a (not necessarily full) stabilizer group: \begin{defn} The energy of a stabilizer group $\boldsymbol{S}$ for a given Pauli operator $P$ or a Pauli Hamiltonian $H=\sum_{P\in\boldsymbol{P}}w_{P}P$ is defined by
+Therefore, $\langle\psi|P|\psi\rangle=0$. \end{proof} We further extend the concept of energy expectation associated with a stabilizer state to a (not necessarily full) stabilizer group: \begin{defn} (Stabilizer group energies) The energy of a stabilizer group $\boldsymbol{S}$ for a given Pauli operator $P$ or a Pauli Hamiltonian $H=\sum_{P\in\boldsymbol{P}}w_{P}P$ is defined by